anjalisilva/IntroductionToR/README.md

 * Learners must have R (http://www.r-project.org/)
 * Learners must have RStudio (http://www.rstudio.com/)
 * Screen space can be a limitation during online learning since you'll want to see the instructor's screen and have your RStudio open so that you can type along.
 If you have access to a second monitor or a larger tablet to attend the course while keeping your laptop screen available for coding - this would be great!
 If not - don't worry, we'll manage!
+* Key texts: General reference
+    *  Alexander (eds), 2021, *DoSS Toolkit*, https://rohanalexander.github.io/doss_toolkit_book/
+    *  Wickham and Grolemund, 2017, *R for Data Science*, O'Reilly. https://r4ds.had.co.nz/
-* Key texts
+* Key texts: For specific topics
     * Alexander, 2022, *Telling Stories with Data*, CRC Press. https://www.tellingstorieswithdata.com/
-    * Alexander (eds), 2021, *DoSS Toolkit*, https://rohanalexander.github.io/doss_toolkit_book/.
-    * de Graaf, 2019, *Managing Your Data Science Projects: Learn Salesmanship, Presentation, and Maintenance of Completed Models*, Apress.
+    * de Graaf, 2019. *Managing Your Data Science Projects: Learn Salesmanship, Presentation, and Maintenance of Completed Models*, Apress.
-    * Healy, 2018, *Data Visualization*: A Practical Introduction, Princeton University Press
+    * Healy, 2018. *Data Visualization*: A Practical Introduction, Princeton University Press
     * Timbers et al., 2021. *Data Science: A First Introduction*. https://ubc-dsci.github.io/introduction-to-datascience/
-    * Wickham and Grolemund, 2017, *R for Data Science*, O'Reilly. https://r4ds.had.co.nz/
-    * Wickham, 2021, *Mastering Shiny*, O'Reilly. https://mastering-shiny.org/
+    * Wickham, 2021. *Mastering Shiny*, O'Reilly. https://mastering-shiny.org/
-    * Wiley, Matt, Wiley, Joshua F., 2020, *Advanced R 4 Data Programming and the Cloud*
+    * Wiley, Matt, Wiley, Joshua F., 2020. *Advanced R 4 Data Programming and the Cloud*
     * *Using PostgreSQL, AWS, and Shiny*, Apress.

 ## Tentative Schedule